CiaranDeegan/thisopenspace-challenge/README.md

 # thisopenspace challenge

+## Instructions

+1. Clone this repository: `git clone https://github.com/CiaranDeegan/thisopenspace-challenge.git`
+2. Navigate to the directory of the downloaded repository: `cd thisopenspace-challenge`
+3. Run `npm install` to download dependencies
+4. Run `npm run build` to build JavaScript bundles
+5. Run `node app.js` to start serving the webpage
+6. Open `localhost` in browser

+## Description

+This solution uses Vue.js to render a reactive grid of open spaces.
+I chose Vue.js as it is the most recent JavaScript framework I have used.

+I did consider the idea of using no framework and got as far as listing all spaces without it, but I decided a framework would help glue the data and logic to the UI.

+Spaces are loaded recursively by requesting data from the provided endpoint and using the 404 status as an exit strategy (when the page has no data, thisopenspace returns a 404).

+Spaces that have a significant number of views have a small flame icon next to their title to indicate the popularity of the space.

+This solution took 3.5-4 hours to complete.
+Once I got into the swing of the work it came together quite quickly.
+Initially choosing how to approach the task took the most time.

 ## Overview

 We have a JSON endpoint that displays information on spaces here https://thisopenspace.com/lhl-test?page=(x) where the (x) is a page number.